 The HEPATIQ software is cleared for sale by the U.S.A.
 Food and Drug Administration.

-The liver SPECT scan is reimbursed by insurance under CPT 78803 and can boost radiology revenues.
+The liver SPECT scan is reimbursed by insurance under CPT 78803 and can boost nuclear medicine revenues.

 no capital investment